Examples¶

 Bulk equilibrium problems constrained by measured phase proportions.

 The first category is by far the least costly.
 The cost of the remaining two categories rises rapidly with the number of observed phases.
 Since any subset of equilibrium phases is also at equilibrium, it is wise, when treating problems of these latter categories, to begin with a subset of the observed phases that unambiguously represents a relict equilibrium and then to progressively add additional phases.
 If the addition of a phase causes the problem to become intractable, then either the phase was not part of the relict equilibrium, or the thermodynamic model for the assemblage is flawed.
-The resolution of such issues is called petrology.
+The resolution of such issues is petrology.

 —